Penguin5681/05101334-Data-Science/README.md

 ## Directory:
 ### 1. [Global Notes]() => Notes from day 1 till present
 ### 2. [Matplotlib]() => describes different types of plots

+## NOTE: Download the datasets and update the paths before proceeding to run the notebook